JustinSu77/Array/README.md

             /**
              * Copy constructor.
-             * Sets size to be arr.size
+             * Sets size to be existingArray.size
-             * Sets maxSize to be arr.maxSize.
+             * Sets maxSize to be existingArray.maxSize.
              * Reallocates array pointer to dynamic array with maxSize elements.
-             * Copies elements from arr.array to array.
+             * Copies elements from existingArray.array to array.
              * @param arr as existing instance of this class.
              */
             Array(const Array<T>& existingArray);